 Aside from knowing the legal amount of motorcycles that can park in a single parking spot, there are some other parking rules you should be aware of while you’re at it.

 Parking a motorcycle on a sidewalk anywhere is illegal.
-You’ll probably see some motorcycles parked on the sidewalk right up next to a business.
-Though a lot of people do this, a lot of them get tickets and is not allowed in the eyes of the law.
+You’ll probably see some motorcycles parked on the sidewalk right next to a business.
+Though a lot of people do this, a lot of them get tickets; this is not allowed in the eyes of the law.

-Parking on striped areas in parking lots with a motorcycle is also illegal.
+Parking a motorcycle on striped areas in parking lots is also illegal.
 Most striped areas are for handicap accessibility.
 Some motorcyclists don’t realize how much space a person with handicap plates (and who may be in a wheelchair) need to get around safely.
-Motorcycles parked in these areas make it difficult for these people and their accessibility.
+Motorcycles parked in these areas make accessibility difficult.

 Related Questions